 Monday the 19th saw our June sale at the AJ Bell Stadium.
 The event was not as well attended as is usual for us, perhaps down to the general election and school holidays in the run-up to the day.

-From our perspective up on the rostrum there were less bidders on all stock, around 12% of stock had no bids, this is mirrored in results across the UK especially London where there has been a drop in sales by about 18% on average, whereas we saw a drop off of around 5% which is encouraging as this does seem to be very London centric where it is reported the market has fallen in value.
-This encourages the northwest as there could be an increased interest from this market and overseas in the north as has happened before where savvy buyers look for high returns for less investment.
+From our perspective upon the rostrum there were fewer bidders on all stock, around 12% of stock had no bids, this is mirrored in results across the UK especially London where there has been a drop in sales by about 18% on average, whereas we saw a drop off of around 5% which is encouraging as this does seem to be very London centric where it is reported the market has fallen in value.
+This encourages the northwest as there could be an increased interest from this market and overseas in the north as has happened before where savvy buyers look for high returns on less investment.